zenhob/hcl/README.markdown

     $ hcl set task.xdev 1234 5678
     $ hcl start xdev adding a new feature

+### Starting a Timer with Initial Time

+You can also provide an initial time when starting a new timer.
+This can be expressed in floating-point or HH:MM.
+The following two commands are identical:

+    $ hcl start xdev +0:15 adding a new feature
+    $ hcl start +.25 xdev adding a new feature

 ### Adding Notes to a Running Task